 Naan is an Indian flatbread made from a fermented dough of all-purpose flour.
-This vegan naan is a dairy-free version of an authentic naan recipe along with few other versions of naan like butter garlic naan, bullet naan.
+This vegan naan is a dairy-free version of an authentic naan recipe along with a few other versions of naan like butter garlic naan, bullet naan.

-Naan is an Indian flatbread and a popular restaurant style flatbread.
+Naan is an Indian flatbread and a popular restaurant-style flatbread.
 In India, for regular everyday flatbread (roti), we use whole wheat flour.
 Which makes it different from that of the tortilla which is made with refined flour.

 Similarly, this naan is made with refined flour.
 You can also make naan with wheat flour or with a mix of flour.
 But the softest and fluffy naan comes from refined flour or all-purpose flour because of the gluten content in the refined flour.

-However, I won’t recommend this for an everyday menu because of the high gluten content flour.
+However, I won't recommend this for an everyday menu because of the high gluten-content flour.
 But occasionally on special occasions when you wish to treat yourself to restaurant-style food, you must make this naan at home.
 These homemade spongy, pillowy naans are no less than any Indian restaurant-made naan.

 What is Naan?

 Naan is an easy Indian flatbread.
 It can be vegetarian or vegan easily by replacing one or two ingredients only.
 Similarly, by changing a few toppings, the recipe name also changes. e.g. garlic naan, butter naan, bullet naan, lacchha naan, pudina naan, chili cheese naan, Peshawari naan/ Kashmiri naan, chur-chur naan, and many more in fact.